 As the Netherlands’ fourth most populated city, Utrecht boasts a reputation as a centre of academia, research and innovation.
 A selection of key educational institutions, including Utrecht University, draws local and international students to the city, as well as expats working in the education sector.

-Job opportunities in other sectors are also constantly growing, from banking and finance to ICT, engineering and transport.
-Utrecht manages an efficient transport hub, which not only adds to the great quality of life here, but is also an industry that employs plenty of expats.
+Job opportunities in other sectors such as banking and finance, ICT, engineering and transport are also constantly growing.
+Utrecht manages an efficient transport hub, which not only adds to the fantastic quality of life here, but is also an industry that employs plenty of expats.

 Thanks to the extensive public transport network, getting around is easy.
 Driving a car is not essential – though owning or renting a bike may be.
 Like elsewhere in the country, the cycling culture holds strong in Utrecht.
-It’s the norm to cycle around Utrecht’s areas and suburbs, whether residents are going shopping, to work or school.
+Whether residents are going shopping or commuting to work or school, it is the norm to cycle around Utrecht’s areas and suburbs.

-In fact, while Utrecht is largely known as a university town, the city is also family friendly, and accommodation options are available to suit a range of new arrivals.
+In fact, while Utrecht is known as a university town, the city is also family-friendly, and accommodation options are available to suit a range of new arrivals.

-Additionally, parents with children moving to Utrecht for the long haul can rest assured that quality public schooling is available, and at little or no cost.
+Parents moving to Utrecht with children for the long haul can rest assured that quality public education is available and at little or no cost.
 Be that as it may, expat parents who intend to send their child to an international school will have limited options, so they will have to act fast to secure a spot.